rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 ## 2.4 Stacks Management

-The Accessioning and Collections Manager is responsible for maintaining the physical spaces where collection material is housed, primarily the stacks on levels 9 and 11.
-The Accessioning and Collections Manager will periodically conduct inventories of these spaces and maintain shelf lists and other documentation related to collection storage space.
+The Accessioning Archivist is responsible for maintaining the physical spaces where collection material is housed, primarily the stacks on levels 9 and 11.
+The Accessioning Archivist will periodically conduct inventories of these spaces and maintain shelf lists and other documentation related to collection storage space.

 We contract with Patterson Pope for maintenance of shelving in the stacks.
-If a compact shelving unit needs service, please notify the Accessioning and Collections Manager who will contact the Facilities Coordinator, who will contact Patterson Pope.
+If a compact shelving unit needs service, please notify the Accessioning Archivist who will contact the Facilities Coordinator, who will contact Patterson Pope.
 During service calls, security will accompany service providers to the floor.

 ### 2.4.1 Stack Locations